gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 ### Runtime

-The agent-updater will run as a periodically executing systemd service which runs every 10 minutes.
+The `teleport-update` binary will run as a periodically executing systemd service which runs every 10 minutes.
 The systemd service will run:
 ```shell
 $ teleport-update update